 Last Updated on

 The United Arab Emirates has, over the years, become a common choice for people looking to move abroad in hopes of finding better employment opportunities.
-With a prosperous economy, the UAE offers endless job opportunities to eligible and aspiring individuals.
-One of the jobs that people move to the UAE is a nursing job.
-According to some reports and statistics, the UAE, along with the United States, the United Kingdom and Australia, pays some of the highest salaries to ex-pat nurses.
+With a prosperous economy, Dubai offers endless job opportunities to eligible and aspiring individuals.
+One of the jobs that people move to Dubai is a nursing job.
+According to some reports and statistics, Dubai, along with the United States, the United Kingdom and Australia, pays some of the highest salaries to ex-pat nurses.
 So, it is no surprise that many people choose to move to one of the emirates in the country in order to find work as a nurse.

-However, you cannot simply move to the UAE if you find a job as a nurse, or if you wish to look for one.
+However, you cannot simply move to Dubai if you find a job as a nurse, or if you wish to look for one.
 You need to follow a certain set of rules and regulations and go through a rigorous visa procedure in order to be granted entry into the territory for work purposes.
-As part of the visa procedure, you would need to have your documents and certificates attested by government authorities, both in your home country and in the UAE.
+As part of the visa procedure, you would need to have your documents and certificates attested by government authorities, both in your home country and in Dubai.

 What is Attestation?

 The documents you would need to present for attestation in Dubai will differ according to the purpose of your visit.
-So, if you are planning to move to the UAE for a nursing job, here are the documents or certificates you need to have attested:-
+So, if you are planning to move to Dubai for a nursing job, here are the documents or certificates you need to have attested:-

 - Nursing Degree/Certificate: A nursing certificate or degree states that you have completed a certain number of years in a nursing program and have acquired all the necessary skills required to be a nurse.
 In other words, the certificate states that you have completed a specific program and are now eligible to either join a higher program or to begin working as a nurse.